-Working out on your punching bag without gloves is great at strengthening your muscles and bones while hardening your knuckles.
+Working out on your heavy bag without gloves is great at strengthening your muscles, bones and connective tissue while hardening your knuckles.
 This also means your hands move faster, and with the lack of padding, the impact is more crispy, punchy, and condensed.

-This is where gloves come in, solving these issues and taking the risk out of professional boxing…and keeping the action less bloody, too.
-And yes, you’ll need their padded protection when punching away during your exercise, especially if you’re just starting and your knuckles and bones are still brittle.
+This is where wearing boxing gloves comes in, solving these issues and taking the risk out of professional boxing…and keeping the action less bloody, too.
+And yes, you’ll need their padded protection when dropping the punches during exercise, especially if you just picked up your first apartment punching bag and your knuckles and bones are still brittle.

 Can Boxers Fight without Gloves?

-In professional boxing, safety is always a priority.
-So finding boxers dishing out bare-knuckle blows is very rare.
-There are two sides to the issue of using gloves or not.
+In professional boxing, safety is always a priority, which is the case with most combat sports.
+So finding boxers dishing out bare-knuckle blows is very unlikely.
+There are two sides to the issue of using gloves or settling for bare knuckle boxing.

-With the sense of security from the protection of gloves, boxers go hard on each other’s heads, as they don’t have to worry about knuckle fracture or bruising on the skin.
+With the sense of security from the protection of gloves, boxers go hard on each other’s heads, as they don’t have to worry about knuckle fracture or bruised wrists.

 So what’s the big deal, they have gloves on anyway?

-Well, the problem is, this increases the risk of concussions and brain injuries, in the long run, potentially causing mental illnesses or brain issues among boxers in the latter days.
+Well, the problem is, this increases the risk of concussions and brain injuries, in the long run, potentially causing mental illnesses or brain issues among boxers in their latter days.

 How Do You Hit a Heavy Bag without Hurting Your Wrist?

-Whether you have gloves on or you are going all out on bare hands, there’s always the chance for injury if you don’t score a perfect punch.
+Whether you have gloves on or you want to punch a heavy bag without hand protection, there’s always the chance for injury if you don’t hit it right.